Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Experiments

 \section{Experiments}

-To demonstrate the advantages of the algorithm in Section~\ref{sec:sparsedir}, we provide results in Table~\ref{tab:results} on separating random TIMIT sentences \cite{timit} evaluated using the \texttt{mir\_eval} implementation \cite{mir_eval} of the \texttt{BSS\_EVAL} metrics \cite{bss_eval}.
-Each instance of the experiment was constructed as follows.
-We randomly selected two sentences from different speakers in the TIMIT test data set.
-A simple three-microphone array was simulated by mixing the two test files instantaneously and then with each file delayed by one sample relative to the other.
-This corresponds to an array with microphones at $(0,0)$, $(\Delta, 0)$ and $(0, \Delta)$ with $\Delta = \frac{340.29 \text{m}/\text{s}}{16000 \text{Hz}} \approx 2.13 \text{cm}$ and far-field sources coming from the $-x$ and $-y$ axes.
+Qualitatively, Directional NTF separates well on a $3\text{mm}\times 5\text{mm}$ rectangular MEMS microphone array we built.
+Audio of three people talking simultaneously recorded with that array and the corresponding separated output is available in the supplemental materials.
+A portion of this recording and its separation into sources is shown in Figure~\ref{fig:ntf_example}.

+For a quantitative experiment, we simulated this array in a $3\text{m}\times 4\text{m}$ room.
+For each of $1000$ instances of the experiment, we randomly selected two TIMIT sentences \cite{timit} from different speakers in the TIMIT test data set and used the code from \cite{dsv:rcp} to simulate these sentences being spoken simultaneously in the room.
+We simulated data due to the lack of publicly available data with such closely-spaced microphones and to enable us to use the ground truth to quantify performance.
+Source and array locations were uniformly random, conditioned to be at least $0.5\text{m}$ from the walls.

-We compare three source-separation algorithms: Directional NTF as in Section~\ref{sec:sparsedir}; a less structured version we call Directional NMF, which consists of factoring $\pobs(f,t,d) \approx \sum_s q(f,t \mid s) q(d,s)$; and Supervised NMF as in Section~\ref{sec:nmfsourcesep}.
-The first two methods receive only the three channels of mixed audio, while the third receives one channel of mixed audio and a different clean TIMIT sentence of training data for each speaker.
-All algorithms are set to extract two sources.
-Directional NTF and Supervised NMF each model sources with $Z = 20$ dictionary elements, Directional NMF has no such parameter.
-Both directional methods receive a least-squares estimated DOA for each time-frequency bin (Section~\ref{sec:doa}) quantized to $D=24$ levels.
-For an upper bound we also compare two ideal oracle-based methods of computing masks.
+We compare four factorization-based source-separation algorithms: Directional NTF as in Section~\ref{sec:sparsedir} with the constrained $q_{\theta_s}(d\mid s)$ from Section~\ref{sec:geo}; Directional NTF with unconstrained $q(d\mid s)$; a less structured version called Directional NMF \cite{tsws:dnmfjsls}, which consists of factoring $\pobs(f,t,d) \approx \sum_s q(f,t \mid s) q(d,s)$, to highlight the importance of imposing structure on the separated sources; and Supervised NMF \cite{rs:lvdsscss} as reviewed in Section~\ref{sec:nmfsourcesep}.
+The first three methods receive only the four-channel mixed audio, while the fourth receives one channel of mixed audio and a different clean TIMIT sentence of training data for each speaker.
+For an upper bound we compare two oracular masks.
+See Table~\ref{tab:results} for results using the \texttt{mir\_eval} implementation \cite{mir_eval} of the \texttt{BSS\_EVAL} metrics \cite{bss_eval}.

+All algorithms are set to extract $S=2$ sources.
+Directional NTF and Supervised NMF each model sources with $Z = 20$ dictionary elements; Directional NMF has no such parameter.
+Directional methods receive a least-squares estimated azimuthal DOA angle for each time-frequency bin (Section~\ref{sec:doa}) quantized to $D=24$ levels and the constrained $q_{\theta_s}(d\mid s)$ method uses a learning rate $\lambda=2$ for the natural parameters.
+Note that in \cite{tsws:dnmfjsls} the Directional NMF model was used with a dense estimate of energy as a function of direction, rather than a sparse estimate of a single dominant direction for each time-frequency bin, so these results are not directly comparable to that paper.